 The Department of Lifelong Learning promotes personal enrichment and achievement of potential through a broad interdisciplinary curriculum.
 Its credit and noncredit offerings broaden students' perspectives, insights and understandings of the world by exposing them to the ideas and events that constitute the human experience.
-At the heart of the Lifelong Learning programs - which include the Master of Liberal Studies, Professional Development Programs, Informal Courses and Nondegree Credit Studies - is the belief that people can continue to grow both personally and professionally throughout their lives.
+At the heart of the Lifelong Learning programs - which include the Master of Liberal Studies, Professional Development, Informal Courses and Nondegree Credit Studies - is the belief that people can continue to grow personally and professionally throughout their lives.

-The Department of Applied Physiology and Wellness offers the Choices for Living courses, two of which must be completed in order to earn a baccalaureate degree.
-Wellness courses reflect the University's philosophy that a well-rounded education should enhance the physical and mental well-being of the student.
-Beginning in fall 2009, the department will also offer a Bachelor's degree in applied physiology and sports management, contingent on approval from the Southern Association of Colleges and Schools, the organization charged with approving new degree programs at accredited institutions in southern states.
-Once the degree has been approved, detailed information will be available on the program's website at smu.edu/APSM.
+The Department of Applied Physiology and Wellness offers a B.S. in applied physiology and sport management and the Choices for Living courses, two of which must be completed to earn a baccalaureate degree at SMU.
+The Choices for Living courses reflect the University's philosophy that a well-rounded education should enhance the physical and mental well-being of the student.